Financial Aid FAQs

-If you are a Texas resident, you may also choose to secure the additional amount of aid for which you are eligible by applying for College Access loans, funded by the State of Texas.
+If you are a Texas resident, you may also choose to secure the additional amount of aid for which you are eligible by applying for Texas College Access Loans, funded by the State of Texas.
 Click here

 to apply.
 Texas residency requirements can be found here

 4. Which private loans are available to me?